alexanderovie/datos/docs/classes/FeaturedSnippetDataforseoLabsSerpElementItem.md

 > `optional` **relative\_url**: `string`

-Defined in: main.ts:116449
+Defined in: main.ts:117834

-URL in SERP that does not specify the HTTPs protocol and domain name
+relative URL in SERP

 #### Implementation of